Nigel-Mark-Smith/msoa_lookup/README.md

-extract_populations.vbs | Converts excel spreadsheet covering NHS trust deaths to interim csv file ExtractPopulationData.txt | Source for Excel macro ExtractPopulationDat used by extract_populations.vbs. utils.py | Python module containing functions used by both generate_lookup.py and retrieve_file.py.
+extract_populations.vbs | Converts excel spreadsheet covering NHS trust deaths to interim csv file ExtractPopulationData.txt | Source for Excel macro ExtractPopulationDat used by extract_populations.vbs. utils.py | Python module containing functions used by both generate_lookup.py and retrieve_file.py. lookup_data.zip | Zipped version of the lookup_data.csv file created from last run of msoa_lookup.bat log.txt | log file resulting for last run of msoa_lookup.bat in my development environment

 As well as the above scripts and data files the following supporting documentation is also provided: